skip to content

 00:15:00 - Jenn Junod

-So, you know, that is.
-That is all on the to do list.
+So, you know, that is all on the to-do list.
 Yay.
 But yes, everybody is streaming right now, which is great.
-And we will send this after it's uploaded to YouTube.
-They can watch the recap of how to set up Docker, which should probably start doing.
-Yeah, we should probably start doing that.
-Oh, yeah.
-Yeah, we should.
-Which.
+And we will send this after it's uploaded to YouTube so they can watch the recap of how to set up Docker.

 00:15:27 - Anthony Campolo